 Community Safety Services

 The Community Safety Program supports community-led approaches to safety and provides no-cost trainings to community members that will help communities stay safe, connected, and build resiliency.
 Below are topics our Community Safety team can organize trainings around.
 If you are interested in scheduling a training please fill out this quick online form.
+Here are some example training topics Community Safety can provide:

 Organizing support for communities that want to come together after a traumatic event.
 For example: getting to know each other; to honoring the lives of victims and grieve in a way that will help everyone in the community recover; or to accessing our other Community Safety services.